Next: Finding the root of

 therefore 4.9 has several solutions.
 In particular, if

-is an eigenvector corresponding to , we have
+is an eigenvector corresponding to

 , and thus: